parsa-epfl/cloudsuite/docs/benchmarks/data-serving-rational.md

 ```

-It creates a postgre user `cloudsuite` (password is `cloudsuite` as well), a database `sbtest`, and grant database's permission to the user.
+It creates a database user `cloudsuite` (password is `cloudsuite` as well), a database `sbtest`, and grant database's permission to the user.
 The user has the permission to access the database remotely.

 ### Client Container